FAQs by State

 A: PTI stands for Pre-Trial Intervention Program.
 It provides defendants, generally first-time offenders, with opportunities for alternatives to the traditional criminal justice process of ordinary prosecution.
-PTI seeks to render early rehabilitative services, when such services can reasonably be expected to deter future criminal behavior.
+PTI seeks to render early rehabilitative services when such services can reasonably be expected to deter future criminal behavior.
 The PTI program is based on a rehabilitative model that recognizes that there may be an apparent causal connection between the offense charged and the rehabilitative needs of a defendant.
-Further, the rehabilitative model emphasizes that social, cultural, and economic conditions often result in a defendant’s decision to commit crime.
+Further, the rehabilitative model emphasizes that social, cultural, and economic conditions often result in a defendant’s decision to commit a crime.

 Simply stated, PTI strives to solve personal problems which tend to result from the conditions that appear to cause crime, and ultimately, to deter future criminal or disorderly behavior by a defendant.

 If a defendant does not successfully complete the PTI program, then the defendant is terminated from the PTI program and the case is returned to the trial list.